shorawitz/conext-api/README.md

 https://docs.docker.com/

 ```
-cd Docker
 docker build -t solarmonitor
 ```
+*You may need to modify for Windows - never tried it myself*

-This will build a Docker image named "solarmonitor" based on Ubuntu LTS 20.04 and install the application along with all of the needed packages and modules to run the application.
-Along with "solarmonitor", the image contains a working NGINX proxy listening on port 80.
+This will build a Docker image (<500MB) named **"solarmonitor"** based on Ubuntu LTS 20.04 and install the application along with all of the needed packages and modules to run the application.
+Along with **"solarmonitor"**, the image contains a working NGINX proxy listening on port 80.
 You can test it out:
 ```
 docker run -p 8080:80 solarmonitor
 ```

 Point your browser to http://localhost:8080/inverter and you should see your XW information.

+This image works exactly the same as the manual install, just makes it a bit easier to deploy.

 # How to use "query.py"
 query.py is a test app to query the gateway for a single register value along with some debug data.
 You have to take care to use the correct options in order to get accurate/readable results: